felipebogaertsm/machwave/README.md

 - the models to be simulated (rocket, motor/engine, etc.);
 - a SimulationParams instance tailored to that simulation type.

-During execution the solver instantiates one or more Operation objects that hold the evolving state arrays - chamber pressure, thrust, altitude, and so on, providing a clean, immutable record of the run.
+During execution the solver instantiates one or more SimulationState objects that hold the evolving state arrays - chamber pressure, thrust, altitude, and so on, providing a clean, immutable record of the run.